DPBayes/d3p/README.md

 ### GPU installation
 d3p supports hardware acceleration on CUDA devices.
-You will need to make sure that you have the CUDA libraries set up on your system.
+You will need to make sure that you have the CUDA libraries set up on your system as well as a working compiler for C++.

 You can then install d3p using
 ```